emqxarchive/emqx-docs-en/source/config.rst

     listener.tcp.external.access.1 = allow all

-Whether the proxy protocol V1/2 is enabled when the EMQ X cluster is deployed in HAProxy or Nginx:
+Whether the proxy protocol V1/2 is enabled when the EMQ X cluster is deployed with HAProxy or Nginx:

 .. code-block:: properties

     ## listener.tcp.external.proxy_protocol = on

-Timeout period of the proxy protocol:
+Timeout of the proxy protocol:

 .. code-block:: properties

     ## listener.tcp.external.proxy_protocol_timeout = 3s

 Enable the X.509 certificate-based authentication option.
-EMQ X will use the public name of the certificate as the MQTT username:
+EMQ X will use the common name of the certificate as the MQTT username:

 .. code-block:: properties

     ## listener.tcp.external.peer_cert_as_username = cn

-The maximum length of the queue that suspends the connection:
+The maximum length of the queue of suspended connection:

 .. code-block:: properties